p2ppsr/cwi-react/README.md

 Name            | Description
 ----------------|---------------------
-mainPage        | Specify the page where users should be sent after they log in with CWI planariaToken   | Specify the Planaria token that will be used to interact with the blockchain.
-Obtain a token from [token.planaria.network](https://token.planaria.network) secretServerURL | Specify the CWI secret server to use.
-You should ignore this unless you have specific permission and instructions from us to do otherwise. commissions     | Specify an array of commissions for your application
+mainPage        | The page where users should be sent after they log in with CWI planariaToken   | The Planaria token that will be used to interact with the blockchain.
+Obtain a token from [token.planaria.network](https://token.planaria.network) secretServerURL | The CWI secret server to use.
+You should ignore this unless you have specific permission and instructions from us to do otherwise. commissions     | An array of commissions for your application logoURL         | The URL to your app's logo image.
+We recommend making it a square.

 ### CWIRoutes